Skrimpton/zsh-keyboard-and-mouse-event-listener/README.md

 ### Other notes:
 - MOUSE EVENTS CAN BITE YOU IN THE ASS OUTSIDE OF PRIVATE BUFFER.
 - PRIVATE BUFFER CAN BITE YOU IN THE ASS JUST CAUSE IT FEELS LIKE IT
-- This messes with `stty`, then resets it (…at least makes an honest attempt at doing so): Keep this in mind if you have made changes to `stty`.
+- This messes with `stty`, then resets it (…at least makes an honest attempt at doing so)
+  - Keep this in mind if you have made changes to `stty`.
-- Kill -9 WILL MAKE CLEAN UP IMPOSSIBLE: USE `reset` if you have to do that when in a "new window" (private buffer)
+- Kill -9 WILL MAKE CLEAN UP IMPOSSIBLE: `reset` if you have to do that when in a "new window" (private buffer)
 ### There is no guarantee this will work in your environment (neither flawlessly nor at all)<br>DO NOT RUN IF YOU CAN'T EXIT AND REBOOT SESSION!

 #### …just in case, these are friends to have in times of need: